| Home | Our Hope | |

 Jude continues by saying that they have little understanding and thus teach falsely.
 But they understand their natural desires, as any animal does, and these will be their destruction.

-Jude refers to three Biblical figures that made mistakes:2
+Jude refers to three Biblical figures who made mistakes:2

 Jude summarizes the points he has made about these people.
 He is making every effort to show these wolves for what they are.

 These people are the ones the apostles warned you about, says Jude.
-As a sideline Jude quotes the apostles teaching about the people who will come in the end time, some of them quoting Jesus.
-This indicates that Jude believed he was in the end times and in fact that the appearing of people like this was the proof of that.
+As a sideline, Jude quotes the apostles' teaching about the people who will come in the end time, some of them quoting Jesus.
+This indicates that Jude believed he was in the end times and, in fact, that the appearing of people like this was proof of that.

 Jude instructs the readers to